moarychan/asa-admin/README.md

 # What's the benefit of Azure Spring Apps Admin

-1. Integrated with Azure Active Directory to secure your dashboard
+1. Integrated with Microsoft Entra ID (Original name: Azure AD) to secure your dashboard
 2. Easily deploy with one click Azure Spring Apps button instead of multiple Azure commands
 3. Fully compatible with community Spring Boot Admin